← Back to Stock Research

 Universal Health Services' self-insurance reserves increased from $25M to $79M, while new policies excluded sexual abuse coverage.
 RTX showed a $674M increase in asset retirement obligations from revised EPA rules.
 These are leading indicators of future margin pressure—companies and their insurers know about problems before they hit the income statement.
 Reserve trends typically signal 50-150 basis point margin changes and reveal operational quality issues.

-Category 7: Targets vs. Reality and Governance Signals
+Category 7: Targets vs. Reality

 Found in 19 of 50 companies.